mahmud-ops/Tech_Notes/reactJS.md

 **React JS (by Bro code)**

 <i style = "color:red">A specific amount of images got deleted due to some technical error, sorry for the inconvenience </i>

 ---
 **Video link : [https://youtu.be/CgkZ7MvWUAA](https://youtu.be/CgkZ7MvWUAA)**

-Preqs : HTML , CSS , JS
+Pre reqs : HTML , CSS , JS

 # Environment setup and Introduction
 1. Install `Node.js`